The Best Home Security Systems in Seattle

 If you take a look at SPD’s crime dashboard, the breakdown shows that the vast majority of property crimes in 2017 were larceny (a.k.a. theft of personal property), with burglary a distant second.
 While the larceny stats may sound alarming, remember that larceny covers everything from bike thievery to car prowling — concerns outside the home.

-If you’re concerned about break-ins, Scotty Bach, a member of SPD’s Major Crimes Taskforce who focuses on property crime, took to Reddit for a round of Ask Me Anything in 2017 — it’s full of insider knowledge and advice like this tidbit on the value of home security videos, and a tip for where to place your cameras:
+If you’re concerned about break-ins, Scotty Bach, a member of SPD’s Major Crimes Taskforce who focuses on property crime, took to Reddit for a round of Ask Me Anything in 2017 — it’s full of insider knowledge and advice like a tidbit on the value of home security videos, and a tip for where to place your cameras.

 Get to Know Your Neighbors